abeldebeer/chefling-di-java/README.md

 The [`CheflingBuilder`](src/main/java/com/cookingfox/chefling/api/CheflingBuilder.java) also
 contains a `removeConfig()` method which can be used to override a `CheflingConfig` (for example for testing) before it is built.

+#### Builder and container event listener

+Apart from the "instance [lifecycle](#lifecycle)", the container has its own lifecycle too: the `CheflingBuilder` creates a container, configures it, and later the container can be disposed using `CheflingContainer#disposeContainer()`.
+The `CheflingContainerListener` provides the following hooks to which you can respond:

+- `preBuilderApply`: Triggered by `CheflingBuilder#buildContainer()`.
+Called before all added `CheflingConfig` instances are applied.
+At this point the config mappings are not yet available.
+- `postBuilderApply`: Called after the `CheflingBuilder` applied all added `CheflingConfig` instances.
+At this point all config mappings are available.
+- `preContainerDispose`: Triggered by `CheflingContainer#disposeContainer()`.
+Called before the container disposes all stored instances and clears all mappings.
+At this point all instances and mappings are still available.
+- `postContainerDispose`: Called after the container disposed all stored instances and cleared all mappings.
+At this point the container is in a completely disposed state, which means it should not be accessed anymore.

+If you do not want to implement all listener methods, you can also extend `DefaultCheflingContainerListener` and only override the methods you are interested in.

 ### Modular container configurations